 The Wildlife and Heritage Service Natural Heritage Program tracks the status of over 1,250 native plants and animals that are among the rarest in Maryland and most in need of conservation efforts as elements of our State's natural diversity.
-Of these species, the Maryland Department of Natural Resources officially recognizes 615 species and subspecies as endangered, threatened, in need of conservation, or endangered extirpated.
-Only 37, or 3% of the total tracked species, are listed by the U.S. Fish and Wildlife Service as nationally endangered or threatened.
+Of these species, the Maryland Department of Natural Resources officially recognizes 566 species and subspecies as endangered, threatened, in need of conservation, or endangered extirpated.
+Only 39, or 7% of the total tracked species, are listed by the U.S. Fish and Wildlife Service as nationally endangered or threatened.

 The primary Maryland law (enacted in 1975) that governs the legal listing of threatened and endangered species is the Nongame and Endangered Species Conservation Act (Annotated Code of Maryland 10-2A-01).
 The Act is supported by regulations (Code of Maryland Regulations, COMAR 08.03.08) that define listing criteria for endangered, threatened, in need of conservation, and endangered extirpated species; lists the species included in each category; establishes the purpose and intent of research and collection permits; and lists prohibited activities.
 Maryland regulations may be found online at:

 Fisheries and Boating Service maintains an official list of game and commercial fish species that are legally designated as endangered, threatened, or in need of conservation in Maryland.
 The list of Endangered and Threatened Fish Species (COMAR 08.02.12) can be obtained by contacting the Fisheries Service, Department of Natural Resources, Tawes State Office Building, Annapolis, MD 21401 or by visiting their website at:dnr.maryland.gov/fisheries/Pages/endangered.aspx.

-Maryland.These lists contain the most recent conservation status rank and State legal status revisions since the last publication in 2010 and is the result of more than 35 years of effort to gather, research, and analyze data from numerous sources, such as museums, herbaria, scientific literature, unpublished documents, reports from botanists, zoologists and amateur naturalists, and extensive field work conducted by scientists from the Department of Natural Resources (DNR).
+Maryland.These lists contain the most recent conservation status rank and State legal status revisions and is the result of more than 40 years of effort to gather, research, and analyze data from numerous sources, such as museums, herbaria, scientific literature, unpublished documents, reports from botanists, zoologists and amateur naturalists, and extensive field work conducted by scientists from the Department of Natural Resources (DNR).

 * Summary of State Listed Species only includes species listed in COMAR 08.03.08.

 Puritan Tiger Beetle Habitat Conservation Program to receive mitigation funds for the incidental take of this species.

 Rare Species Reporting Form, mark the location on a copy of an ADC County map, U.S.G.S. topographic quadrangle map, or similar map, and mail it in to the address provided on the form.

-MD DNR - Wildlife and Heritage Service
+Lynn Davidson MD DNR - Wildlife and Heritage Service